The bells are ringing! |

 Growing Bluebells

-Ferns, small as bluebells are blooming, make a good choice
+Ferns, small as bluebells are blooming, make a good choice for interplanting, along with other natives |

 In the eastern half of the U.S. the most common bluebell is Mertensia virginica, found from Georgia to Quebec and throughout much of the Midwest.
 These plants are ephemeral of course, meaning they emerge early in the spring and complete their life cycles before the forest canopy closes overhead.
 In the garden, replicate their natural habitat as much as possible, moist soils and part shade.
 Cooler sites will allow for more sun.
 Interplant bluebells with ferns, Solomon’s seal, (Polygonatum biflorum), cohosh, (Actaea racemosa), or twinleaf, (Jeffersonia diphylla), to fill in the spaces the bluebells leave by early summer, just as they would in the forest, too.